 Chapter 5 provides a list of hazards the organization needs to evaluate (geological, weather, disease, accident, sabotage, and technological) and examples of each.
-This chapter also describes the elements of a business impact analysis (BIA) and the areas analysis should identify and address.
+This chapter also describes the elements of a business impact analysis (BIA) and the analysis of the areas should identify and address.

 Chapter 6- Implementation

 Chapter 6 requires an emergency operations and response plan to define specific responsibilities and state what actions need to be taken and measures to stabilize the situation.
 Continuity and recovery plans to restore vital operations need to be included.

 This chapter discusses measures an organization needs to take in developing strategies to: